What is adult day care?

 How do I encourage my family member to attend adult day care?

-Most older adults are reluctant to attend adult day care at first; yet, after a few days, the adult day center becomes a comfortable place to go.
+Most older adults are reluctant to attend adult day care at first; yet, after a few days, the adult day center becomes a comfortable place.
 Most tend to think of it as going to “class.”
 The adult day center provides an opportunity for your loved one to socialize with other seniors in a group setting and participate in meaningful activities.
 Being home alone can lead to boredom, depression, loneliness, and more health complaints.

 As a caregiver, you could say that his or her doctor has recommended adult day care as a way to enhance his/her general health.
 A physical by a doctor is needed for enrollment in adult day care programs, including St. Francis Adult Day Center.